Yogesh070/Solved-Question-Set/DSA/2018-Spring.md

 So, in place of the collision error which occurred in the figure we used in the last section, the cell now contains a linked list containing the string 'Janet' and 'Martha' as seen in this new figure.
 We can see in this figure how the subsequent strings are loaded using the separate chaining technique.

 ![Seperate Chaining](https://study.com/cimages/multimages/16/sep_chain2.png)

+#### Open Addressing

+Like separate chaining, open addressing is a method for handling collisions.
+In Open Addressing, all elements are stored in the hash table itself.
+So at any point, size of the table must be greater than or equal to the total number of keys (Note that we can increase table size by copying old data if needed).

 ## 6. a) Define Graph and digraphs.
 Explain Adjacency matrix representation of graph with examples in unidirected and directed graph.